imbforge/NGSpipe2go/pipelines/ChIPseq/README.md

   - ESSENTIAL_USE_BOWTIE1: if true use bowtie1 for read mapping, otherwise bowtie2 by default.
   - ESSENTIAL_FULLLIBRARYSIZE: if true (default) use total number of reads in bam for normalization in DiffBind analysis (if false only reads overlapping peaks).

-- additional (more specialized) parameter can be given in the header files of the individual pipeline modules.
+- additional (more specialized) parameter can be given in the header files of the individual pipeline modules (see module header files linked in the flowchart for default parameter).

 If differential binding analysis is selected it is required additionally: